TU-Coding-Outreach-Group/cog_summer_workshops_2022/github/README.md

 ### Prerequisites

-1. Basic knowledge of bash scripting.
+1. Basic knowledge of bash scripting and Markdown.
 2. A picture of your lab logo (or your animal) in **PNG** format